tailwarden/frontend-challenge/README.md

 ### API documentation

-To fetch the list of cloud account, you’ll need to make request to a publicly-available API to get JSON content:
+To fetch the list of cloud accounts, you’ll need to make request to a publicly-available API to get JSON content:

 ```json
 GET https://hiring.oraculi.io/v1/accounts